Transcript of Ralph Novak’s Lecture on Scale Length and

 tension does not change the clang tone by more than a "comma"

-over the entire range of tension of the string.
+over the entire range of tension of the string. - It is minimally affected by mass or weight.

-• It is primarily affected by length.
+- It is primarily affected by length.

 Modern guitarists often use percussive techniques, and bassists rely heavily on percussive styles.
 Acoustically, modern instruments are more sensitive to the subtleties of string vibration, and electronic advances have made electric instruments more accurate reproducers, so the clang tone deserves some examination.
 Interestingly, piano sound board construction has been revolutionized by modern technology, making the clang tone accessible to piano builders.
 Traditional piano construction has been dramatically altered since a 1969 patent outlining deliberate manipulation of string lengths to avoid the inharmonicity of clang tones.